Description

 - Pour ¾ cup of the butter sauce all over the exposed portion of the hot cake.

-- Let it cool in the pan for 10 minutes and then invert cake onto a serving platter.
+- Let it cool in the pan for 10 minutes and then invert the cake onto a serving platter.

 - Spoon, pour, or brush the remaining sauce over the cake.